paulranum11/SPLiT-Seq_demultiplexing/README.md

 - 34,162,777 reads were primed with OligoDT primers and 22,094,182 were primed with Random Hexamer primers.

 # Latest Updates
+- Jul-19-2019 - Bug fixes and reformatting of -y and -s options based on user feedback.
 - Jul-01-2019 - Single output .fastq format was adopted with CellID and UMI information added to readIDs.
 STAR alignment was implemented and UMI_tools based gene counts matrix generation was added.
 - Mar-14-2019 - Support for Kallisto pseudoalignment and expression quantification was added.
 - Feb-09-2019 - Support for random hexamer primers was added.
 When `-c` is `true` random hexamer reads will be detected and added to the cell from which they originate.